Encoding a magic state with beyond break-even fidelity: Standard magic-state preparation circuits

 \section{Standard magic-state preparation circuits}

 Here we describe magic-state preparation circuits with no error suppression, that we compare to our error-suppressed scheme described in the main text.

-In Fig.~\ref{fig:no_suppression}(a) we show a circuit that prepares an encoded CZ-state by, first, preparing a CZ-state on two physical qubits, then, rearranging the qubits to lie on the data qubits with a swap gate and, finally, measuring the stabilizers of the code to encode the state, assuming we obtain the correct stabilizer measurement outcomes.
+In Fig.~\ref{fig:no_suppression}(a) we show a circuit that prepares an encoded CZ-state by, first, preparing a CZ-state on two physical qubits and, then, encoding the state such that the Pauli observables of the two qubits of the CZ state can be represented as logical operators of the error-detecting code we encode.
+Finally, we measure the stabilizer operators of the code to encode the state, assuming we obtain the correct stabilizer measurement outcomes.
 The circuit used for the preparation step is shown in Fig.~\ref{fig:no_suppression}(b).

-We can make use of the stabilizers of the CZ-state to simplify the preparation circuit shown in Fig.~\ref{fig:no_suppression}(b).
-We define a stabilizer $U$, with respect to state $|\psi\rangle$, as an operator whose action is trivial on its respective state, i.e., $U |\psi \rangle = |\psi \rangle$.
+We can make use of the stabilizer operators of the CZ-state to simplify the preparation circuit shown in Fig.~\ref{fig:no_suppression}(b).
+We define a stabilizer operator $U$, with respect to state $|\psi\rangle$, as an operator whose action is trivial on its respective state, i.e., $U |\psi \rangle = |\psi \rangle$.
 One can check that the CZ state is invariant under the action of a controlled-not gate conditioned on the control qubit in the 0-state

 This unitary gate is equivalent to a standard controlled-not gate, $CX = | 0 \rangle \langle 0 | \otimes \openone + | 1 \rangle \langle 1 | \otimes X.$, followed by a bit flip on the target qubit, i.e.,